avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 ### 1980-86: Junior Programmer and Economist Positions in the US and Israel

-$py(id="oeb"; task="Public interest intervenor-economist in the ECAP77 hearings on marginal cost pricing for electricity")
+$py(id="oeb"; task="Public Utility Commission: Public interest intervenor-economist at the ECAP77 hearings on marginal cost pricing for electricity")
 ### 1977: [Ontario Energy Board](https://www.oeb.ca) Toronto Ontario {#$(id)}

 $if(is_pdf)